Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Action painting is a type of art, that uses splashed, smeared, or dripped paints on the canvas.

-The action painting emphasizes the physical aspect of the painting that becomes the aspect in the finished artwork.
+The action painting emphasizes the physical aspect of the painting that becomes the aspect of the finished artwork.

 If you are somebody who enjoys vibrant and dynamic art techniques and styles that radiate energy, this might be just for you.